eodms-sgdot/eodms-qgis/README.md

 - [Installation](#Installation)
 - [Documentation](#documentation)

-This Readme contains a quick guide to installing the NAPL Geocoder plugin in QGIS.
+This Readme contains a quick guide to installing the EODMS plugin in QGIS.

 ## Installation